ErikAnpin/crystal12/README.md

 This is a mod of the [**Pokémon Crystal**](https://github.com/pret/pokecrystal) disassembly.

 ### TODO
-- Test status stat drops again
+- Adjust levels between Morty and Clair
+- Diversify Pokemon in Pryce Gym and Mahogany Rocket
+- Playtest Weather balance changes
-- Nightmare TM can be swapped
+- Swap Nightmare TM with something more useful early
 - Add more birds to water routes, adjust encounter rate per size
-- fix aerodactyl room flash bug
+- Fix Aerodactyl Room not needing to actually use Flash
 - Check if hardcoded quick claw and kings rock effects need to be removed
 - Change Sleep to ATK drop
 - Fix Item/Move Descriptions and NPC explanations